-The Acupuncture that I practice is based on the Traditional Chinese Medicine (TCM) model of health.
-I use Acupuncture alongside Naturopathic therapies for most of my patients because it can be very effective in helping correct underlying imbalance and symptom management.
+The Acupuncture that we practice is based on the Traditional Chinese Medicine (TCM) model of health.
+We use Acupuncture alongside Naturopathic therapies for most of my patients because it can be very effective in helping correct underlying imbalance and symptom management.

 Acupuncture can help treat:

 How does Acupuncture work?

 According to TCM theory, in a healthy person, Qi or “vital energy”, flows through the body in pathways called meridians.
 Qi is important to maintain a healthy life.
 Without the free flow of Qi, the body’s organs and tissues are not nourished and will stop functioning properly.
 Sometimes Qi can become excess or deficient depending on how the dysfunction began.
 This dysfunction leads to symptoms that we can see and feel such as discomfort and pain.
 Whether Qi is deficient or excess, the result can also lead to disturbances in someone’s psyche leading to mental-emotional symptoms as well.
 If left unchecked, this can lead to chronic disease.